-This is such a great concept, especially when you consider many organic growers actually buy beneficial insects from a catalogue.
+This is such a great concept, especially when you consider many organic growers actually buy beneficial insects from a catalog.
 The problem is, if there’s not enough food for the army upon its arrival, it won’t hang around long.
 Even the deadliest warrior will go AWOL if starving.
-Flower seeds are far less costly, provide season-long food and habitat for your benefit, as well as beauty in your organic garden.
+Flower seeds are far less costly and provide season-long food and habitat for your benefit, as well as beauty in your organic garden.
 Zucchinis and tomatoes are lovely, but really can’t compete with comely snapdragons, statice, and bachelor buttons!

-Remember; don’t only designate one corner to flowers.
+Remember; don’t only designate one corner for flowers.
 You absolutely need to integrate them throughout the organic garden.
 An ecosystem isn’t segregated, so spread the protection and pollination services around.
 You’ll have more problem prevention, more fruits to pick, and more beautiful bouquets to enjoy.

 A big thanks to Steve from the Quarto Group for sharing a pre-release copy to investigate.
 I’m definitely digging it and looking forward to incorporating some lovely annuals in this summer’s garden.